-The Data Lab is excited to launch round two of our new collaborative innovation funding programme designed to create and solidify partnerships between Scottish academic institutions and industrial partners.
+The Data Lab is excited to launch round three of our new collaborative innovation funding programme designed to create and solidify partnerships between Scottish college and university institutions and industrial partners.
 This funding is designed to de-risk follow-on funding applications by supporting projects that solve real-world industry challenges.

 Who We’re Looking For